ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 # Generate keytab files in KDC

-On the KDC node (not the Alluxio nodes), do `sudo kadmin.local CLI` to enter the kerberos admin console.
+On the KDC node (not the Alluxio nodes), do `sudo kadmin.local CLI` to enter the Kerberos admin console.

 First, create principles for Alluxio servers and clients: